adennen/Delicious-Recipes/Easy 6 Ingredient Pancakes.md

 5. 1 Egg
 6. 1 Cup Liquid (Water, Milk, or Kool-Aid™)

-* Combine oil and dry ingredients and mix, add in Egg and Liquid and mix
-* Oil a pan and heat between medium and medium-high
-* Add batter to pan in desired sizes, cook about 2:30 per side
-* Oil pan as necessary
+Combine oil and dry ingredients and mix, add in Egg and Liquid and mix.
+Oil a pan and heat between medium and medium-high.
+Add batter to pan in desired sizes, cook about 2:30 per side.
+Oil pan as necessary

 ##### Tips
 * Use lots of butter